Table of Contents

 On the other hand, if you’re a podcast creator, it means it’s only going to get harder to stand out in an already crowded market.

 That’s where SEO for podcasts can help.

 First, let’s define SEO.
 Search engine optimization is about making sure your page on cute kittens (in this case, your podcast about cute kittens) makes it to the top of the search results.
 SEO for podcasts is specifically designed to ensure that despite market oversaturation, your hard work still makes it to the surface.

-Do You Have to Do SEO?
+Do You Have to Do SEO For Podcasts?

 Great question!
 You’re already working hard enough to write, record, and edit your podcast, and now you’re supposed to do even more stuff?

 Short answer: No. You might not need SEO for your podcast, but you can really benefit from it, especially if it only takes six steps.

 However, Google has recently updated their search engine (as they’re known to do).
 Currently, you can search for your favorite podcast or favorite podcast topic and pick it right out of the search results.
 This potentially could mean that Google is using its services to analyze the audio and create an automatic transcript.
 The transcript would contain information and metadata about the podcast, so users would be able to look up episode-specific information like never before.

 What does SEO have to do with this?
 Well, Google’s gotten a lot savvier about picking out podcasts, which means podcast SEO is becoming more and more impactful.
 By optimizing your podcast, you’re telling Google that your podcast about kittens should stand out from the rest, which means you can improve your reach to future audiences.